How to Grow Onion Microgreens and Leeks Too!

 What Seed Should You Use?

-Because onion greens are so thin, you can grow a lot of them in a small tray.
-Therefore, the little seed packets you find in stores don't contain enough seeds to make purchasing them worthwhile.
+Because onion greens are so thin, you can grow many of them in a small tray.
+Therefore, the little seed packets you find in stores don’t contain enough seeds to make purchasing them worthwhile.

 You can buy onion and leek seeds from the Home Microgreens Store.
-We sell them packaged in the right amount for several sized trays as well as by the ounce.
+We sell them packaged in the right amount for several-sized trays and by the ounce.

 Supplies Needed To Grow Onion Microgreens